 Heather was involved in the setting of National Occupational Standards, the Nutritional Therapy Core Curriculum and its review.
 For services to nutritional therapy education and standards she was awarded Fellowship of the professional body BANT.
 Heather is also an external examiner, accreditation officer, and education advisor to the professional body and other education organisations.

 BA Hons, DipION, mBANT, CNHC, Registered NT

-Paula is an ION trained Nutritional Therapist with over ten year's clinical experience.
-Paula has a special interest in digestive health, autoimmunity and addiction and runs workshops and corporate sessions in addition to working one to one.
-Since 2005 Paula has also been lecturing and supervising students on the ION diploma course and currently holds the position of ‘Head of Diploma Courses’.
+An ION trained Nutritional Therapist with over ten year's clinical experience.
+Paula has a special interest in digestive health and autoimmunity and runs workshops and corporate sessions in addition to working one to one.

-In 2014 Paula trained as a BANT accredited clinical supervisor and now runs regular supervision groups for qualified nutritional therapists.
-More recently Paula was offered a position as an assessor for the Nutritional Therapy Education Commission and is part of their accreditation panel ensuring that educational standards are upheld within the industry.
+Paula has previously worked as a BANT accredited clinical supervisor and is also an assessor for the Nutritional Therapy Education Commission ensuring that educational standards are upheld within the Nutritional Therapy sector.

 BA Hons (Social Science with Science); PGCE; PGDip Psychol; MSc Health Psychology; CNHC, CThA, RSM, MBPsS

 Natascha is Head of the Nutritional Therapy Science Access Course and the NTDC Year 1 Leader.
 As a Senior Lecturer, Natascha teaches Human Biology and Health Psychology.
 She also delivers short courses on Behavior Change and has been in clinical practice, as a Naturopath, since 1995.
 Natascha’s passion to practice CAM was driven by personal experience of managing her own health, and working with acute/chronic illness.